Newcastle, North East

 Open Alpha — first 250 users are free forever

-Getting Gigs in Newcastle — The Reality
+Getting Gigs in Newcastle

 The Opportunity

 Newcastle has an incredible venue infrastructure for its size.
 The Sage Gateshead is one of Europe's finest concert halls.
-Ouseburn Valley — the city's creative quarter — is packed with independent venues like The Cluny, The Cumberland Arms, and Bobiks.
+Ouseburn Valley (the city's creative quarter) is packed with independent venues like The Cluny, The Cumberland Arms, and Bobiks.
 The Bigg Market and Quayside areas have bars running live music 5-7 nights a week.
-Newcastle's geographic isolation from other major cities means local audiences are loyal — they can't just hop to Manchester for a gig, so they support their own scene fiercely.
+Newcastle's geographic isolation from other major cities means local audiences are loyal, they can't just hop to Manchester for a gig, so they support their own scene fiercely.

 The Competition

 Newcastle has fewer working musicians per venue than Leeds, Manchester, or Liverpool.
 The scene is less saturated, and bookers are approachable.
 The North East produces exceptional talent (Sting, Bryan Ferry, Maximo Park, Sam Fender) but many head south.
 For those who stay and build locally, the opportunity is real.
-The tight-knit community means getting known happens quickly — play a few good gigs and word spreads through the whole scene.
+The tight-knit community means getting known happens quickly, play a few good gigs and word spreads through the whole scene.

 The Money

-Newcastle venue fees are slightly below the national average — typical pub gigs pay £80-£220.
+Newcastle venue fees are slightly below the national average, typical pub gigs pay £80-£220.
 The student economy (three universities) keeps midweek gigs viable.
 The real money is in the private event and wedding market across the North East, where fees of £400-£1,000 are common.
 Match days at St James' Park create premium demand.
 The wider North East circuit (Sunderland, Durham, Middlesbrough) adds venues within easy reach.

 What Newcastle Venues Actually Pay